 Our Lady of the Rosary of Fatima, pray for us!

 Dedicated in 2008, this chapel includes the five mosaics of the Luminous Mysteries of the Rosary and a Crucifix blessed by Pope Benedict XVI.
-The connection of the Rosary with Pompeii dates back to the late 1800s, when Mary appeared to an Italian named Bartolo Longo and instructed him to promulgate the Rosary.
+The connection of the Rosary with Pompei dates back to the late 1800s, when Mary appeared to an Italian named Bartolo Longo and instructed him to promulgate the Rosary.
 Bartolo led an effort to build a Marian Shrine dedicated to Our Lady of the Rosary in Campania – a town not far from the ruins of Pompeii.
 The great tragedy of that site reminds us of the faithful protection of the Blessed Mother to those who seek her help in times of trouble, as this prayer in the chapel reads:

-Remember, O most gracious Virgin of the Rosary of Pompeii, that never was it known that anyone who fled to your protection, implored your help, or sought your intercession through the Rosary was left unaided.
+Remember, O most gracious Virgin of the Rosary of Pompei, that never was it known that anyone who fled to your protection, implored your help, or sought your intercession through the Rosary was left unaided.
 Inspired with this confidence, I fly unto you, O Mother of Mercy, Virgin of virgins, powerful queen of Victories.
 To you I come, before you I stand: I implore compassion, I seek grace.
 O Mother of the Word Incarnate, despise not my petitions, but through your most holy Rosary, graciously hear and answer me.

 Butler’s Lives of the Saints (ed. by Bernard Bangley)